 Keith Glass is a singer/songwriter, multi-instrumentalist (guitar, mandolin, bass), and producer, and a founding member, guitarist, and songwriter with Prairie Oyster, a group which has received critical acclaim, including multiple Juno and CCMA awards.
 Prairie Oyster is often cited as the country’s foremost roots/country band.
 They toured extensively in Canada, the U.S. and Europe over a career that spanned almost four decades.
 In 2008, Prairie Oyster was inducted into the Canadian Country Music Hall of Fame.
 Keith and his band mates are also the recipients of a SOCAN lifetime achievement award.

-The latest solo album (Bad Dog, named in honour of the family dog, Dusty) shows that Glass is in his songwriting prime, offering listeners beautiful ballads and rich storytelling.
+The most recent solo album (Bad Dog, named in honour of the family dog, Dusty RIP) shows that Glass is in his songwriting prime, offering listeners beautiful ballads and rich storytelling.
 The majority of the album was recorded in his home studio as well as at Audio Valley Recording Studio.

 When he is not taking playing solo shows or with The Keith Glass Band, Keith also performs with Lynn Miles.